 How to Structure a Ground Lease

 A ground lease is more complicated than regular commercial leases.
 Here are some components that go into structuring a ground lease:

-- Term: The lease must be sufficiently long to allow the lessee to amortize the cost of the improvements it makes.
-That is, the lessee must make enough profits during the lease to pay for the lease and the improvements.
+The lease must be sufficiently long to allow the lessee to amortize the cost of the improvements it makes.
+In other words, the lessee must make enough profits during the lease to pay for the lease and the improvements.
 Furthermore, the lessee must make a reasonable return on its investment after paying all costs.